Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     // KOTLIN SCRIPT: DataSchemaVisibility.INTERNAL DataSchemaVisibility.IMPLICIT_PUBLIC, DataSchemaVisibility.EXPLICIT_PUBLIC
     // GROOVY SCRIPT: 'internal', 'implicit_public', 'explicit_public'

-    withoutDefaultPath() // disable default path for all schemas
+    withoutDefaultPath() // disable a default path for all schemas
-    // i.e. plugin won't copy "data" property of the schemas to generated companion objects
+    // i.e., plugin won't copy "data" property of the schemas to generated companion objects

     // split property names by delimiters (arguments of this method), lowercase parts and join to camel case
     // enabled by default